 Most cathedrals were built in a similar fashion.
 They generally were laid out in the shape of a cross.
 They had very tall walls and high ceilings.

-Layout of a cathedral in the shape of a cross
+Layout of a cathedral in the shape of a cross by Unknown

 Around the 12th century, cathedrals began to be built with a new style of architecture called Gothic architecture.
 With this style, the weight of the vaulted ceilings rested on buttresses rather than on the walls.
 This way the walls could be thinner and taller.
 It also allowed for tall windows on the walls.

 Some of the great art of the Middle Ages was produced in cathedrals.
 This included stained glass windows, sculpture, architecture, and painted murals.